replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/block-devices.md

 The `blockDevices` analyzer supports multiple parameters for filtering:

 `includeUnmountedPartitions`: Include unmounted partitions in the analysis.
 Disabled by default.<br/>
-`minimumAcceptableSize`: The minimum acceptable size to filter the available block devices by during analysis.
-Disabled by default.
+`minimumAcceptableSize`: The minimum acceptable size to filter the available block devices during analysis.
+This parameter is disabled by default.

 Example outcomes: